CalderaWP/caldera/README.md

-a# Caldera
+# Caldera
-This is a mono-repo.
+This is a monorepo.
 Code is organized into packages that will be installable separately via npm or Composer.

 # Install